Sz-Daniel/Tarkony-react-frontend/README.md

 Tech stack: React, Typescript, TanstackQuery, REST API, GraphQL API

-## In Progress: Bitcoin Price History Visualization
+## DONE: Bitcoin Price History Visualization

 An ongoing frontend feature that displays historical Bitcoin price movements from a video game dataset on a dedicated `/bitcoin` page, using Recharts for data visualization.

-## Next: Optimalization
+## Next: Data loading optimalization

 The goal is to ensure long‑term data availability on the client side using local database as the primary storage, so data rendering remains as fast as possible and reliably accessible over time.
 It must also guarantee that the data remains available even if the direct backend data source becomes unreachable.
 In such cases, the system falls back to the original third‑party data source and handles it on the client side in a way that preserves normal behavior, so the user does not notice any difference.

----
+## Next: Mobile-first responsive design optimalization

+## The goal is for all components—regardless of where they are used—to be able to adapt flexibly to different view sizes and aspect ratios, including large and small displays, tablets, and mobile phones.

 # Technical section